Empress Dowager Cixi: Xianfeng era

 On 28 February 1854, Noble Lady Lan was elevated to the fifth rank of consorts and granted the title "Concubine Yi".
 In 1855, she became pregnant, and on 27 April 1856, she gave birth to Zaichun, Xianfeng's first and only surviving son.
 On the same day, she was elevated to the fourth rank of consorts as "Consort Yi".
 In 1857, when her son reached his first birthday, Consort Yi was elevated to the third rank of imperial consort as "Noble Consort Yi".
-This rank placed her second only to Empress Niohuru among the women within Xianfeng's harem.
+This rank placed her second among the women in Xianfeng's harem after his empress, Lady Niohuru.

 Unlike many of the other Manchu women in the imperial household, Noble Consort Yi was known for her ability to read and write Chinese.
 This skill granted her numerous opportunities to help the ailing emperor in the governing of the Chinese state on a daily basis.
 On various occasions, the Xianfeng Emperor had her read palace memorials for him and leave instructions on the memorials according to his will.
-As a result, she became well-informed about state affairs and the art of governing.
+As a result, she became well informed about state affairs and the art of governing.